aaqibmehran/geo-pakistan/readme.md

 # Laravel Geo Pakistan Database

-This package focused on Provinces/States, Divisions, Districts and Tehsils/Talukas database with population according to 2017 census for Pakistan for Laravel.
+This package focused on Provinces/States, Divisions, Districts and Tehsils/Talukas database with population according to 2017 census of Pakistan for Laravel.

 ## Conceptions